Eatyourkimchi: Background

+History

+Eatyourkimchi experienced a rise in viewership in 2009.
 In 2011, after quitting their jobs as teachers, Stawski and Sazunic became full-time bloggers living off the ad revenue from their YouTube videos and website.
 The popularity of Eatyourkimchi led them to be invited on South Korean television programs such as Heart to Heart, Quilt Your Korean Map, Star King, and Running Man.
 On September 5, 2012, Stawski and Sazunic launched a fundraiser on Indiegogo for setting up a business and for a studio in Seoul to film.
 The fundraiser met its goal of $40,000 in less than seven hours and raised more than $100,000.
 By 2013, Stawski and Sazunic registered Eatyourkimchi as a business and relocated from Bucheon to Seoul.
 Video producers Soo Zee Kim and Leigh Cooper were hired as Eatyourkimchis interns and later appeared in their videos.
 On August 9, 2014, in collaboration with the YouTube channel Talk to Me in Korean, Stawski and Sazunic opened You Are Here Cafe, a cafe situated in Hongdae for language exchange and Korean language classes.

 Stawski and Sazunic met Adam Swarts, the CEO of Japanese media company Breaker, at a video industry event in the United States, who offered to sign them onto his company and bring them over to Japan.
-They accepted, having decided to expedite their travel plans due to the increasing severity of Sazunic's Ehlers-Danlos syndrome.
+They accepted, having decided to expedite their travel plans due to the increasing severity of Sazunic's Ehlers–Danlos syndrome.
 In November 2015, Stawski and Sazunic closed down Eatyourkimchis studio to move to Kichijōji in Tokyo, Japan the following year, and they also announced they were no longer associated with You Are Here Cafe.
 Their video series was renamed Eatyoursushi ("Eat Your Sushi"), and the channel itself was also renamed Simon and Martina during the rebranding.
 At the time of their initial announcement to move, Stawski and Sazunic intended on moving to other parts of the world besides Japan.

 In 2020, Stawski and Sazunic moved back to Canada, and on February 11, 2021, they announced on Instagram that they had divorced but will continue to post new content.
 The YouTube channel also reverted to the Eatyourkimchi name.
 On October 13, 2022, Sazunic announced that she would no longer be posting to Eatyourkimchi's YouTube channel to focus on her own YouTube channel, King Kogi.